foxglove/mcap/python/docs/jsonschema_tutorial.rst

       "description": "Point data, interpreted using `fields`"
     }

-From the CSV data we have one timestamp and four floating-point data fields per point.
+The CSV data contains one timestamp and four floating-point data fields per point.
 ``foxglove.PointCloud`` uses one timestamp for the whole point cloud, so we'll just use the first point for that.
 We'll pack each field as a four byte single-precision little-endian float.